-The Student Loan Corporation, or "SLC."
+The Student Loan Corporation.
 SLC will sell the trust student loans to the depositor and will make representations and warranties to the depositor concerning the trust student loans.
 See "Transfer Agreements" in the accompanying base prospectus and "The Seller" in this prospectus supplement.

 SLC will also act as (i) servicer under the servicing agreement, responsible for servicing, maintaining custody of and making collections on the trust student loans, and (ii) administrator of the issuing entity pursuant to an administration agreement.
 See "Servicing and Administration" in the accompanying base prospectus.

-Sub-servicer

-Citibank (South Dakota), National Association.
-SLC will delegate some of its servicing obligations under the servicing agreement to Citibank (South Dakota) pursuant to a subservicing agreement.
-SLC will compensate the subservicer out of its own funds.
-See "Additional Information Concerning Other Principal Parties-Sub-servicer" in this prospectus supplement.
+Sub-servicer Citibank (South Dakota), National Association, or "Citibank SD."
+SLC will delegate some of its servicing obligations under the servicing agreement to Citibank SD pursuant to a subservicing agreement.
+SLC will compensate the sub-servicer out of its own funds.
+See "Additional Information"

-Sub-administrator
+Concerning Other Principal Parties-Sub-servicer" in this prospectus supplement.

-CitiMortgage, Inc. SLC will delegate some of its administration duties under the administration agreement to CitiMortgage pursuant to a subadministration agreement.
-SLC will compensate the subadministrator out of its own funds.
-The Student Loan Corporation, the Depositor, the Sub-Servicer and the Sub-Administrator-The Sub-Administrator" in the accompanying base prospectus.
+Sub-administrator CitiMortgage, Inc. SLC will delegate some of its administration duties under the administration agreement to CitiMortgage, Inc. pursuant to a sub-administration agreement.
+SLC will compensate the sub-administrator out of its own funds.
+See "The Student Loan Corporation, the Depositor, the Sub-

+Servicer and the Sub-Administrator-The Sub-Administrator" in the accompanying base prospectus.